TUDelft-CITG/pre-for-cem/README.md

-# pre-for-cem
+# Prerequisite knowledge for the Civil Engineering Master

-Prerequisites knowledge for Civil Engineering Master
+This repository hosts the source code for the website on Prerequisite knowledge for the Civil Engineering Master @ TU Delft.